kgapos/kgapos/README.md

 I have a proven track record of cutting down on operational toil and solving complex problems with high quality software.
 Beyond coding, I enjoy elevating others in their professional journey through mentoring, presenting, and blogging.

 - 🔭 I’m currently working as a Senior DevOps Engineer for the VeChain Foundation
-- 🌱 I’m currently learning about blockchain development and devops in linux/AWS
+- 🌱 I’m currently expanding my knowledge in blockchain and AWS
-- 💬 Ask me about web application development, cloud computing and development operations
+- 💬 Ask me about DevOps, Site Reliability Engineering, Web Application Development and Cloud Computing